Jesse-Kerr/recordmender/README.md

 ## How has this problem been solved before?
 If you feel like you are addressing a novel issue, what similar problems have been solved, and how are you borrowing from those?

 The hardest part of this project will be creating the song-song similarity matrix.
 However, this seems to be an area with some amount of research and tools already produced.
-The first link in **References** is to the `klustr` project.
+The first three links in **References** seem very helpful.
+The first two are on the `klustr` project, which reduces dimensionality of audio datasets.
+The third link discusses the merits of different features and different dimensionality reduction techniques.

 Using unsupervised learning and dimensionality reduction techniques, do an item-item cosine similarity of a large song dataset.
 (This song dataset must include all of the songs sampled in the whosampled.com dataset).